On weakly and strongly popular rankings: On the complexity of - wurv and - surv

 We call a ranking $\pi$ \textit{$c$-sorted} for $0 < c \leq 1$ if for all pairs of candidates $\{a,b\}$ with $\rank_{\pi}[a]<\rank_{\pi}[b]$, at least a $c$-fraction of the voters prefers $a$ to~$b$.
-A topologically sorted ranking $\pi$ is by definition $\frac{1}{2}$-sorted.
-In \cite{VSW14}, van Zuylen et al.\ show that even a topologically sorted ranking is not necessarily absolutely popular.
-Here we ask for which constant $\frac{1}{2} < c\leq 1$ does this negative result change to a positive result, guaranteeing a yes answer for $n$-{\sc aurv}.
+A ranking $\pi$ is topologically sorted if and only if it is $\frac{1}{2}$-sorted.
+In \cite{VSW14}, van Zuylen et al.\ show that even a topologically sorted ranking is not necessarily weakly popular.
+Here we ask for which constant $\frac{1}{2} < c\leq 1$ does this negative result change to a positive result, guaranteeing a no answer for $k$-{\sc wurv}.
+(Note that we do not consider the case where $c<\frac{1}{2}$, since any $c$-popular ranking cannot be topologically sorted and hence cannot be weakly popular by Observation \ref{obs:topsort}.)

-\begin{theorem} $c=\frac{3}{4}$ is the smallest constant $c$ for which the following holds: If a voting instance $\mathcal{I}$ admits a $c$-sorted ranking $\pi$, then $\pi$ is absolutely popular. \end{theorem} \begin{proof} We first show that any $\frac{3}{4}$-sorted ranking is absolutely popular. \begin{myclaim} Let $\mathcal{I}$ be a voting instance and $\pi$ be a ranking.
-If for every pair of candidates $\{a,b\}$ with $\rank_{\pi}[a]<\rank_{\pi}[b]$, at least a $\frac{3}{4}$-fraction of the voters agree with the order $(a,b)$, then $\pi$ is absolutely popular. \end{myclaim}
+\begin{theorem} $c=\frac{3}{4}$ is the smallest constant ($\frac{1}{2}<c\leq 1$) for which the following holds: If a profile $P$ admits a $c$-sorted ranking $\pi$, then $\pi$ is weakly popular. \end{theorem} \begin{proof} We first show that any $\frac{3}{4}$-sorted ranking is weakly popular. \begin{myclaim} Let $P$ be a profile and $\pi$ be a $\frac{3}{4}$-sorted ranking for $P$.
+Then $\pi$ is weakly popular. \end{myclaim}